CodSpeedHQ/action/README.md

 ## Python with `pytest` and [`pytest-codspeed`](https://github.com/CodSpeedHQ/pytest-codspeed)

-This worklow will run the benchmarks found in the `tests/` folder and upload the results to CodSpeed.
+This worfklow will run the benchmarks found in the `tests/` folder and upload the results to CodSpeed.

 It will be triggered on every push to the `main` branch and on every pull request.